amiabix/zkCoprocessor/README.md

 # zkCoprocessor

-A high-performance Rust application that synchronizes Ethereum blockchain data to TigerBeetle, enabling fast transaction lookups and financial data processing for zero-knowledge applications.
+A Rust prototype that demonstrates synchronizing Ethereum blockchain data to TigerBeetle for high-performance transaction lookups.
+This project showcases the integration between Ethereum and TigerBeetle for potential zero-knowledge applications.

-## 🚀 Features
+## 🚀 What It Does

 - **Ethereum Integration**: Fetches real Ethereum blocks and transactions via RPC
 - **TigerBeetle Sync**: Stores Ethereum transactions as TigerBeetle transfers for fast lookups
-- **Performance Benchmarking**: Compare TigerBeetle vs Ethereum RPC performance
+- **Performance Comparison**: Benchmarks TigerBeetle vs Ethereum RPC performance
-- **CLI Interface**: Easy-to-use command-line interface for all operations
+- **CLI Interface**: Command-line tools for testing and debugging
-- **Debug Tools**: Inspect stored data and troubleshoot sync issues
-- **Real-time Processing**: Handles live Ethereum data with proper error handling
+- **Real Data Processing**: Handles actual Ethereum blockchain data

 ## 🏗️ Architecture